Friday, December 19, 2008

 Texas doctors

-An Israeli doctor says: "Medicine in my country is so advanced that we can take a kidney out of one man, put it in another, and have him looking for work in 6 weeks..."
+A German doctor says: "That is nothing, we can take a lung out of one person, put it in another, and have him looking for work in 4 weeks..."

 Redhead story